 Clinical trials are critical for developing and delivering evidence-based care.
-Trial success often depends on clinical-research professionals’ work as vital members of the research team.
+Trial success often depends on clinical research professionals’ work as vital members of the research team.
 Opportunities such as study groups for research certification, seminar series, professional associations and online resources help to grow research at UF and make a difference in patients’ lives.

 “For me, attaining certifications was a must.
 I knew that by earning and maintaining research professional credentialing, I would set myself apart.
 Research is my passion, and I wanted to be respected as a knowledgeable, reliable, trained, and thoroughly experienced research professional.”